julianschuler/keyboards/ergomin/README.md

 The Ergomin is mainly intended as a cheaper and easier to build version of the Manuform that still retains most of the benefits while adding a few of its own.

 ## Parts list
-The ergomin uses a PCB to keep wiring neat and simple, despite the PCB and its complementary components the following parts are needed:
+The Ergomin uses a PCB to keep wiring neat and simple, despite the PCB and its complementary components the following parts are needed:
 * 48x keyboard switches (Cherry MX, Gateron, etc.)
 * 42x keycaps 1U
 * 6x keycaps 1.5U